juzerali/symfony-docs/book/security.rst

 .. _`security-encoding-password`:

-Dynamically Encoding a Password
+Dynamically Encrypting a Password
 -------------------------------

-If, for example, you're storing users in the database, you'll need to encode the users' passwords before inserting them.
+If, for example, you're storing users in the database, you'll need to encrypt the users' passwords before inserting them.
 No matter what algorithm you configure for your user object, the hashed password can always be determined in the following way from a controller::